Top 7 Beginner Guitar Amps to Become a Rock Star

 Reviewed by

-Last updatedLast updated: April 15, 2023
+Last updatedLast updated: January 20, 2024

 Prime Sound is reader-supported.
 We may earn a commission through products purchased using links on this page.
 Learn more about our process here

 If you’re getting started playing the guitar, finding the best beginner guitar amp may be a bit overwhelming.
-After all, it’s an essential piece of equipment that virtually puts your sound out into the world.
+After all, it’s an essential piece of equipment that virtually puts your sound into the world.

 We put together this review to help you find the right amp for you.
 When researching these products, we kept a few key features in mind.
 Volume and output are important to consider so that you can be sure your audience hears you, whether your audience is a coffee shop full of people or just you in the living room.
 Sound quality is important, too, and the number of sound controls the amp has heavily influences the music you’re able to create.
 We opted for combo amps for this review because we loved their portability and felt it was an important feature for beginners to have.
 We also considered the weight and dimensions of each amp, too.